elh/xtbb/README.md

 * `--url`:           XTDB REST API URL.
 Defaults to the xtdb-in-a-box default URL.
 * `--query`:         If a query is provided, just execute that query and exit.
 This disables default interactive mode.
 * `--editor`:        If editor is provided (e.g. "vim"), it will be opened to edit the query as a file.
+* `--history`:       If enabled, save a history of queries to a directory.
+Defaults to "<--dir>/history".
 * `--dir`:           Dir to save app data to like the working query and query history.
 Defaults to "/tmp/xtbb".
 * `--format`:        Result print formatting.
 Options: "tabular", "maps", "raw".
 Defaults to "tabular".